ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 # Helm basics
 It is useful to have Helm installed somewhere convenient.
 Helm can be used to install applications that are described by Helm charts.
 Helm is the client for a server named Tiller.
 ICP includes a Tiller server running in a pod.

+*NOTE:* Be careful about working with a version of Helm that is more recent than the version of Tiller deployed in ICP.
+It is recommended that you install the version of Helm that matches the version of Tiller.

 Helm is often installed on the boot/master01 node of the ICP cluster.
 Another recommended place to install Helm is on the workstation of the cluster administrator(s).

 Instructions for installing helm are available in github.
 See [Installing Helm](https://github.com/kubernetes/helm/blob/master/docs/install.md)